benbrunyee/fulcrum-export-import/notes.md

 ### Once all fields have been mapped to new app structure

-Options:
+Options

 - Attempt to replicate structure in existing apps <-- This is the process that should be followed
-  - Pros:
+  - Pros
     - Can be simple and quicker to do
-  - Cons:
+  - Cons
     - Higher risk of data loss, an exact backup will need to be created with all records
 - Export and import data via API
-  - Pros:
+  - Pros
     - Can be more accurate and higher change capture rate
-  - Cons:
+  - Cons
     - Can take a lot longer

 ## Survey Transformation